Icyretsz/fcj-workshop/content/5-Workshop/5.2-Serverless-backend/5.2.1-Prerequisite/_index.md

 - Database-backed data persistence
 - Professional logging and monitoring
 - Production-ready security practices
-- A backend that integrates with your Workshop 1 frontend (if completed)
+- A backend that integrates with your Part 1: Frontend Deployment frontend (if completed)

 ### Next Step